 The NOMRC monthly newsletter gives an overview of our completed activities and the upcoming events we have scheduled.
 The August edition highlights a call for volunteers for the K10 Day of Service first aid stations, preliminary Hurricane Season outreach results, and upcoming training opportunities.

 Hurricane Season Outreach Results

-This year our unit received a $20,000 grant from the National Association of City and County Health Officials (NACCHO) to coordinate hurricane preparedness outreach.
+In 2014, our unit received a $20,000 grant from the National Association of City and County Health Officials (NACCHO) to coordinate hurricane preparedness outreach.
 To complete this project, we partnered with the New Orleans Office of Homeland Security and Emergency Preparedness, EMS, Evacuteer, Office of Public Health, American Red Cross, Entergy and Regional Transit Authority to develop new materials and coordinate outreach events.
 Click here to see a full write up of our project and view the overall results below.

 8 new outreach materials developed

 103 community partners trained at 10 training sessions

 Over 12,000 households reached at 49 community outreach events

 358 new at-risk individuals enrolled in the Special Needs Registry through 29 enrollment events

 23 at-risk individuals reached through door to door outreach